Norwegian Christmas Cookies

 before you begin baking.

-Keep cookie batter chilled until you begin baking.
+Keep the cookie batter chilled until you begin baking.

 This will make them easier to handle without falling apart.

-Bake cookies until light golden in color.
-Cut them apart and place on cooling racks.
+Bake the cookies until light golden in color.
+Cut them apart and place them on cooling racks.

-Make sure Goro cookies are cooled before storing in an airtight container, lined with parchment paper.
+Make sure Goro cookies completely cooled before storing them in an airtight container, lined with parchment paper.